sanjay-murmu-au9/interviewPreparation-2025/README.md

 Lexical scopes: variable are refers the way variable are

-# how this keyword work in lexical scope in js;
+# how "this" keyword work in lexical scope in js;
 const obj = {
   name:'Javascript';
   greet: function(){